A Centerless Virasoro Algebra of Master Symmetries for the Ablowitz-Ladik Hierarchy

-where, in the second equality, we have performed some relabeling of the indices as in the proof of Lemma \ref{corollary technical lemma}.
-We will finish the proof with the case $k=2$, for which we provide some more details, but first we prove the theorem for general $k\geq 3$.
+where, in the second equality, we have performed some relabeling of the indices as in the proof of Lemma~\ref{corollary technical lemma}.
+We will f\/inish the proof with the case $k=2$, for which we provide some more details, but f\/irst we prove the theorem for general $k\geq 3$.
 We proceed by induction.
 Assume the theorem holds for some $k\geq 2$.
 We will establish it for $k+1$.
-The argument follows from the commutation relations \eqref{virc} and \eqref{commutation master sym}.
+The argument follows from the commutation relations~\eqref{virc} and~\eqref{commutation master sym}.
 We have

 where in the second equality we have used the induction hypothesis.